 - The timescale for responding is 10 working days with an option to extend to 20 working days

-- If the complainant remains dissatisfied following response at Stage 1 they may make a written request to the Customer Engagement Manager to be considered for progression to Stage 2 of the procedure.
+- If the complainant remains dissatisfied following response at Stage 1 they may make a written request to the Complaints Manager to be considered for progression to Stage 2 of the procedure.

-- The local authority does, however, welcome the opportunity to offer mediation in order to bring your complaint to a satisfactory resolution
+- The Council does, however, welcome the opportunity to offer mediation in order to bring your complaint to a satisfactory resolution.

 Stage 2 – Formal Investigation